malkiberman/react-project-Recipes/README.md

-ויקט גמר - מתכונים ותהליך אימות
+Final React Project - Recipes and Authentication Process

-תיאור הפרויקט
+Project Description

-זהו פרויקט React 19 הכולל מערכת לניהול מתכונים עם אפשרות ליצירת חשבון ולוגין. משתמשים מחוברים יכולים להוסיף מתכונים חדשים, בעוד שכל המשתמשים יכולים לצפות ברשימת המתכונים. הפרויקט משלב צד לקוח שנכתב ב-React עם צד שרת ב-Node.js.
+This is a React 19 project featuring a recipe management system with account creation and login functionality.
+Logged-in users can add new recipes, while all users can view the recipe list.
+The project integrates a client-side application written in React with a Node.js server-side component.

-טכנולוגיות עיקריות
+Key Technologies

-React 19 עם TypeScript
+React 19 with TypeScript

-React Router לניהול הניווט
+React Router for navigation management

-MUI לעיצוב הממשק
+MUI for UI styling

-Yup + React Hook Form לטופס הוספת מתכון
+Yup + React Hook Form for recipe submission form validation

-Context API + Reducer לניהול סטייט גלובלי של לוגין
+Context API + Reducer for global state management of login

-MobX  לניהול סטייט של המתכונים
+MobX for managing recipe state

-Fetch / Axios לקריאות API עם טיפול בשגיאות ידועות מראש (כמו 401)
+Fetch / Axios for API calls with predefined error handling (e.g., 401 errors)

-Node.js + Express בצד השרת
+Node.js + Express for the backend server

-מבנה הפרויקט
+Project Structure

 📦 project-root
- ┣ 📂 client  # צד לקוח - React
+ ┣ 📂 client  # Frontend - React
  ┃ ┣ 📂 src
  ┃ ┃ ┣ 📂 components
  ┃ ┃ ┣ 📂 pages